 The Council, the University's governing body, needs to fulfil its obligations under the terms of reference set out in the Charter and Statutes (see Legal status).
 This covers such matters as establishing new departments, fixing University fees, property management and borrowing money on behalf of the University.

-Council also needs to meet the accountability and governance requirements of the Higher Education Funding Council for England (HEFCE) who provide funding to the University and who also regulate the University's activities.
+Council also needs to meet the accountability and governance requirements of the Office for Students (OfS), who also regulate the University's activities.

 To meet these requirements, Council delegates considerable responsibility to a number of sub-committees, some of which are chaired by external 'lay' members.
 The full listing of Council sub-committees shows their membership and terms of reference.